 Companies involved in the RCBI industry say that the global turnout of the industry is about USD 25 billion, and the number will definitely rise in the coming years.
 Reports about the increased interest toward the alternative residency and citizenship options started to appear as soon as the Covid 19 pandemic hit the world.

 Correlation between the jump in demand for ‘golden’ visas or passports and civil unrests in Hong Kong and the USA, as well as wars and some natural catastrophes, are vivid.
 Wealthy people from all over the world and, especially, from Asia, the Middle East, and Africa are eager to secure future insurance for the whole family.

 That is why they actively invest overseas with the purpose of obtaining residency or citizenship rights.
 As before, concerns about the children’s education and access to better healthcare also play an important role in their motives.
-And not but least, the visa-free travel opportunities should also be considered – the rich from countries with weak passports are interested in obtaining a second passport, and the Caribbean CBI programs are a good solution for that, which give visa-free access to the EU Schengen Area, the UK and most of regional economic or financial hubs.
+And last, not but least, the visa-free travel opportunities should also be considered – high-net-worth individuals from countries with weak passports are interested in obtaining a second passport, and the Caribbean CBI programs are a good solution for that, which give visa-free access to all the major economic and financial hubs of the world.

 But if an investor is interested in obtaining real estate overseas, which along with other perks, gives the status of resident, then Portuguese and Greek programs are the best.
 Starting from 2022, Porto, Lisbon, and most of the coastal area will be expected from qualifying under Portuguese ‘golden visas’.
 Hence, if investors want to buy a realty in an area with a high potential of return on investment (ROI) in Portugal, then they have to rush.